aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

             # Annotations to add to the service account
             annotations: {}
             # Specifies the serviceAccount annotated with eks.amazonaws.com/role-arn.
-            name: "pod-identity-webhook" # name of the service account created at step Create an EKS-A cluster with IRSA
+            name: "pod-identity-webhook" # name of the service account created at step Create a cluster with IRSA

           config:
             extensions: